The Batman to Top Gun: Maverick: 10 of the highest-grossing films of 2022 globally

 According to one of the film’s producers, Yu Dong, Water Gate Bridge is based on true events.
 It shows how the Chinese forces prevented the Americans from retreating through the Sumun Bridge, also known as the ‘Water Gate Bridge.’

-The film’s worldwide gross came from China and Hong Kong mostly, with Australia, the US and the UK contributing less than USD 200,000.
+The film’s worldwide gross came from China and Hong Kong mostly, with Australia, the US and the UK contributing less than US$200,000.

 Top Gun: Maverick